Data Processing Agreement

-5.1 Customer’s consent to transfer data outside of Approved Jurisdictions
+5.1 Customer’s approval to transfer data outside of Approved Jurisdictions

-The Data Processor will only transfer Personal Data out of the territory of the member states of the European Union, the European Economic Area, or other countries which the European Commission has found to guarantee an adequate level of data protection (collectively, the “Approved Jurisdictions”) with the Data Controller’s prior written consent.
-For purpose of clarity, such consent must be clearly indicated in the Processing Specification Form or the Main Agreement.
+The Data Processor will only transfer Personal Data out of the territory of the member states of the European Union, the European Economic Area, or other countries which the European Commission has found to guarantee an adequate level of data protection (collectively, the “Approved Jurisdictions”) with the Data Controller’s prior written approval.
+For purpose of clarity, such approval must be clearly indicated in the Processing Specification or the Main Agreement.

 5.2 Data protection during data transfer

-Subject to Data Controller’s consent under 5.1 above, the Data Processor shall enter into relevant contractual arrangements with required parties for the lawful transfer of Personal Data from the Approved Jurisdiction to third countries.
+If required by the Laws, the Data Processor shall enter relevant contractual arrangements with required parties (including with the Data Controller itself and/or any of the Data Controller’s Affiliates, as applicable) for the lawful transfer of Personal Data from the Approved Jurisdiction to third countries.

-Such contractual arrangements shall be carried out in accordance with the standard data protection clauses adopted or approved by the European Commission attached herein (“Standard Contractual Clauses”).
-As an alternative to entering into the Standard Contractual Clauses, the Data Processor may rely upon an alternative transfer safeguard permitting and providing for the lawful transfer of Personal Data outside of the Approved Jurisdictions, provided that such safeguard is in compliance with applicable legislation.
+Such contractual arrangements shall be carried out in accordance with the standard data protection clauses adopted or approved by the European Commission attached herein (“SCCs”).
+As an alternative to entering into the SCCs, the Data Processor may rely upon an alternative transfer safeguard permitting and providing for the lawful transfer of Personal Data outside of the Approved Jurisdictions, provided that such safeguard is in compliance with the Laws.

 6.1 Personal Data Breach notification process